RailsEventStore/rails_event_store/railseventstore.org/README.md

 ## Publishing the docs

-Documentation and website are deployed continuously and automatically from the `master` branch by Travis-CI.
+Documentation and website are deployed continuously and automatically from the `master` branch.

 ## About